arishojaei/lamasoo-assignment/README.md

 ]
 ```

-And we also want to call these functions in any order and optionally but provideData always will be called, for example these statements must be equal:
+And we also want to call these functions any order but provideData always will be called.
+For example these statements must be equal:

 ```bash
   const result1 = makeObject().vowelsToCapital().toObject().provideData(data);